emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 # Use Cases

 This section describes a number of relevant use cases with the purpose of elicit requirements for Energy Efficiency Management.
 This is a work in progress and additional use cases will be documented in next versions of this document.
-Use cases which are not tied enough to the current GREEN chater will be moved to the GREEN WG wiki pages or to others WG or RG.
+Use cases which are not tied enough to the current GREEN chater will be moved to the GREEN WG wiki pages or to other WGs or RGs.

 ## Incremental Application of the GREEN Framework {#incremental-use-case}